aws/aws-emr-best-practices/website/docs/bestpractices/5 - Applications/Spark/best_practices.md

 Shuffle Hash Join sends data with the same join keys in the same executor node followed by a Hash Join.
 The data is shuffled among the executors using the join key.
 Then, the data is combined using Hash Join since data from the same key will be present in the same executor.
 In most cases, this join type performs poorly when compared to Sort Merge join since it is more shuffle intensive.
 Typically, this join type is avoided by Spark unless *`spark.sql.join.preferSortMergeJoin`* is set to "false" or the join keys are not sortable.
 This join also supports only equi conditions.
 All join types are supported except full outer joins.
 If you find out from the Spark UI that you are using a Shuffle Hash join, then check your join condition to see if you are using non-sortable keys and cast them to a sortable type to convert it into a Sort Merge join.

 ### Broadcast Nested Loop Join
 Broadcast Nested Loop Join broadcasts one of the entire datasets and performs a nested loop to join the data.
 Some of the results are broadcasted for a better performance.
 Broadcast Nested Loop Join generally leads to poor job performance and may lead to OOMs or network bottlenecks.
 This join type is avoided by Spark unless no other options are applicable.
-It supports both equi and non-equi join conditions `(<,>,<=,>=`,like conditions,array/list matching etc.).
+It supports both equi and non-equi join conditions (<,>,<=,>=,like conditions,array/list matching etc.).
 If you see this join being used by Spark upon investigating your query plan, it is possible that it is being caused by a poor coding practice.

 ![BP - 26](images/spark-bp-26.png)